dideler/interview-prep/README.md

 prepare, such as coding questions, behavioural questions, resume tips, practice tips, tips for phone and in-person interviews, and more.

+### Contributing

+Pull Requests welcome!
+I'd love to include your best tips and favourite questions.
+Or maybe you just want to add a solution to an existing question.

+I've disabled the wiki and issue tracker because I don't want the extra overhead.

+Please read the [CONTRIBUTING](contributing.md) document before sending a Pull Request.

 ### Attribution

 The content in this repository is mainly a reflection of the book [Cracking the Coding Interview][CtCI] by Gayle Laakmann McDowell.
 It's a fantastic prep resource and I recommend grabbing a copy.

-I'll also be using resources from other places.
+I'll also be using resources from other places, including questions that I've personally been asked in interviews.

 Every file should have an attribution comment, unless the content is original and created by me.

 [CtCI]: http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X